-Change tables can be a handy addition to the nursery and help make nappy changing time more efficient.
-But without any Australian standard for change tables, how can you be sure they are stable enough to stay upright or prevent your baby from rolling off?
+Baby change tables can be a handy addition to the nursery and help make nappy changing time more efficient.
+But without any Australian standard for change tables, how can you be sure they're stable enough to stay upright or prevent your baby from rolling off?
 Our reviews are here to help.

 Although there are no current Australian standards for change tables, we know what to look for when it comes to safety.
 We've also based our test procedures on various existing standards for similar children's products such as cots.
 There are overseas standards to draw upon as well, including the American standard for baby changing tables, ASTM 2388.